Man Reacting to Steering Wheel – my experience at a real showbiz casting

 I start wondering about the character of “man reacting to steering wheel”.
 Does he have kids?
 What does he do for a living?
 Where, exactly, is he going when he has his on-camera reaction to the steering wheel in question?

-Is his reaction as orgasmic as, say, the women in yogurt commercials?
+Is his reaction as orgasmic as, say, the women in those commercials for whipped yoghurt?

 When the herd of guys is done, the girl comes back out and brings me in, with several others.

 Inside, it’s nothing like a meat locker.
 A grey wall, a guy on a computer, a cameraman, the girl and another sofa.
 A few chairs scattered around.

 The girl explains a bit about the scene: first karaoke, then we sit and react to the steering wheel.
 Apparently there’s some sort of sci-fi element to the commercial, involving time travel.
 And the “reaction” is when we realize our car is driving itself.

 (So modern… I’m practically on the vanguard of technology!)

 Also, this is easily the stupidest thing I’ve done in the last few years.

 But it doesn’t matter.